vladik1974/otus-networks/labs/lab01/README.md

 * Step 1: Cable the network as shown in the topology
 * Step 2: Configure basic settings for the router

    a.
-Console into the router and enable priviliged EXEC mode
+Console into the router and enable priviliged EXEC mode<br/>
    b.
-Enter configuration mode
+Enter configuration mode<br/>
    c.
-Enter configuration mode
+Enter configuration mode<br/>
    d.